AndersenLab/cegwas/README.md

 Although this package comes with pre-built kinship and mapping datasets, it is possible to generate your own for use.
 This functionality requires [bcftools](https://samtools.github.io/bcftools/bcftools.html).
 Use `generate_mapping` and `generate_kinship` to generate mapping and kinship dataframes, respectively.
 These data can be used in conjunction with `gwas_mappings`.

+## Plotting fucntions

+1. `manplot`- a manhattan plot to visualize GWAS mapping results
+2. `pxg_plot` - a boxplot of phenotypes split by genotype at QTL peak position
+3. `gene_variants` - a strain by variant plot for a particular gene(s) of interest

 ## Example Script

 ```r